MoatazBadawy/MoatazBadawy/README.md

 # Hey, Nice to see you :smiley:
 I'm the Owner of [sunset hadith](https://github.com/MoatazBadawy/Sunset-hadith) – The app that is downloaded by 10k+ users.
 - 🔭 I’m currently working on Android development
-- 🌱 I know Kotlin, Java and python
+- 🌱 I know Kotlin, The modern programming language
 - 👯 I’m looking to collaborate on Android Projects
 - 🤔 Have a good position for me? let's connect on my Email: moataz.egy101@gmail.com
 - 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/moataz-badawy/, Instagram: @thecoderui